stjume/minecraft-server-setup/README.md

 ### Tools
 - **mcrcon.exe** must be located at the location specified in `MC_RCON_LOCATION` in `sk_configure_server.py` (default: `helpers/mcrcon.exe`)
   - Download: https://github.com/Tiiffi/mcrcon/releases/tag/v0.7.2 (windows-x86-64)
+- You can use our helper script `sk_download_mcrcon.bat` to download it

 ### Server Configuration
 The following settings **must** be present in `server.properties`: